openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

   build() {
     Column() {
       Text('RotationGesture angle:' + this.angle).fontSize(28)
-        // Bind the rotation layout to the component.
-You can change the rotation angle to rotate the component.
+        // Bind the rotation to the component so that it is rotated by changing the rotation angle.
         .rotate({ angle: this.angle })
         .gesture(
           RotationGesture()